Florida Medicaid Waiver Waitlist

 How to Get on the Florida Medicaid Waiver Wait List

 Call your local area agency on aging (AAA).
+These agencies are also referred to as "aging and disability resource centers" (ADRC).
 In Miami, the agency is called "Alliance for Aging" in Broward, the agency is called "Aging and Disability Resource Center of Broward County.
-Every county in Florida is assigned to an Area Agency on Aging (very easy to google).
+Every county in Florida is assigned to an Area Agency on Aging (here is a list of Area Agencies on Aging in Florida).
+This can be done by your elder law attorney as well.

 The AAA will take down some preliminary information over the phone and will let you know an approximate time for a follow up phone assessment.